wncc/WnCC/_soc_projects/70-rishabh-instibuddy.md

 ---

 ---
-Insti buddy will be an assistant whoo helps you search telephone directory of IIT Bombay and keeps you updated with the Facebook feed of campus groups at IIT Bombay.
+Insti buddy will be an assistant who helps you search telephone directory of IIT Bombay and keeps you updated with the Facebook feed of campus groups at IIT Bombay.

 <!--break-->